Does your nonprofit organization track performance?

 After monitoring and reporting KPIs, it’s now the responsibility of your nonprofit’s management to celebrate the wins.
 You’ll also want to create process improvements for those that fall below the acceptable KPIs.

 Again, refer to the improvements identified in the annual goal setting process.
 Measure as often as possible and reconcile the KPIs against your nonprofit’s primary financial goal.
-Monitor and note the inputs (numbers that make up the KPIs) in relation to the outcomes.
+Finally, monitor and note the inputs (numbers that make up the KPIs) in relation to the outcomes.